-- Your claim starts when you file, not when your assignment ends. - Unemployment benefits are not retroactive. - You cannot file early. - It's usually best to apply as soon as the term ends.
+- Your claim starts when you file, not when your assignment ends. - Unemployment benefits are not retroactive. - You cannot file early; you need to file after your assignment ends - It's usually best to apply as soon as the term ends.